havenweb/haven/README.md

 # Haven

-[Haven](https://havenweb.org) is a simple blog application (formerly called SimpleBlog) built with Ruby on Rails, based on some motivating philosophies:
+[Haven](https://havenweb.org) is a simple blog application (formerly called SimpleBlog) built with Ruby on Rails.
+Here are some motivating philosophies:

 * Privacy-first.
 This is for sharing with friends and family, not for commercial endevors.
 If you want a blog for your company, you probably want to use WordPress instead
 * Easy to use.